toddgeist/FM-Parameters/README.markdown

 ### #Assign ( parameters )

-The #Assign functions parse an FSON dictionary into local script variables.
+The #Assign functions parse a Let format dictionary into local script variables.
 The name from each name-value pair is used as the variable name, and the value from each pair is set to that variable's value.

 	#Assign ( # ( "name" ; "value" ) )	// variable $name assigned "value"